kayran/library-archive/README.md

 This is part of Javascript Architecture - AJS-201A course.

-This project was generated with REACT
+This project was generated with REACT, using redux, axios and a backend with JSON-SERVER

 ## Install

+Clone the project.
+Enter the react-app folder and run `npm install`.
-Clone the project and run `npm install`.
+Enter the backend folder and run `npm install`.

 ## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm start` for a dev server.
+Navigate to `http://localhost:3000/` (if the project doesn't auto open).
 The app will automatically reload if you change any of the source files.

-Run the server `npm run server` for a json server.
+Run the server from backend folder with `npm start` for a json server.
 The server will automatically reload when data changes.